-Its procedural rules are approved by the committee itself.
+Its rules of procedure are approved by the committee itself.

-c) Permanent committee established by the Bank's Management in support of management functions:
+c) The permanent committee established by the Bank's Board of Directors in support of management functions:

 Management Committee

 The Management Committee is a permanent committee established by the Board of Directors.
 It is a forum that directly supports the work of the Chairman & CEO and is the supreme management body of the Bank.
 It has decision making power in the issues that are relegated into its scope of authority by the Organisational and Operational Regulations, it takes a preliminary position and prepares decisions in the majority of issues that are discussed by the General Meeting, the Board of Directors and the Supervisory Board, and plays a coordinating role in the senior management of the Bank.